wetryingtodorock/getblock-docs/en/rpc-service/arb/ws/arbitrum_net_version.md

 ---
-title: arbitrum:net_version \[WebSocket\]
+title: net_version - Arbitrum
-description: Returns the current network id.
+description: Example code for the net_version ws method. Сomplete guide on how to use net_version ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters